Located in Al Quoz, Dubai, Alserkal Avenue is the region’s foremost arts and culture neighbourhood.

 Established in early 2013 to serve as the official platform to develop and activate substantial art movements as milestones within the region.
 Many existing art-related projects have now been directly placed under the cultural office and a lot more of future planned programs will help raise the profile of the pool of talents existing in the region.
 The Cultural Office combines the best art practices and concepts from around the world and tailors it to respect and preserve our legacy and culture in the Arab world for International recognition.

-Art Dubai Residents is supported by in5.
+Art Dubai Residents was supported by Dubai Design District.

 Established in 2008 by Lateefa bint Maktoum, Tashkeel is a contemporary art organisation based in Dubai committed to facilitating art and design practice, creative experimentation and cross-cultural dialogue.
 Placing the artist at the core, Tashkeel supports the UAE’s creative community through studio facilities, artists’ residencies, international fellowships, exhibitions, events, and workshops.